188.8.131.52 Ten per cent recovery fee on debts from false or non-declaration of income from personal exertion

 To determine whether or not misdeclared income is subject to a recovery fee, it must first be determined that it is ordinary income under the SSAct.
 It should then be considered whether the ordinary income is derived from personal exertion.

 Income from personal exertion includes any income received as an employee or for any services rendered.
-This includes income from earnings, salaries, wages, commissions, fees, bonuses, superannuation allowances, retiring allowances and retiring gratuities, allowances and gratuities.
+This includes income from salaries, wages, commissions, fees, bonuses, superannuation allowances, retiring allowances and retiring gratuities, allowances, gratuities and earnings.

 It also includes proceeds of any business activity carried on by the person either alone or as a partner with any other person or profit received from holding an office or from any profit making undertaking or scheme.